petermarnef/valheimgameserver/README.md

 ### Cleaning up in Azure

-You can throw away everything that was created in Azure by running this script `bash ./azure/cleanup_azure.sh` - this will remove the entire resource group AND your Valheim game world, so be careful when running this command (see the section below `Backup up the game world locally` to avoid losing any progress).
+You can throw away everything that was created in Azure by running this script `bash ./azure/cleanup_azure.sh` - this will remove the entire resource group **AND your Valheim game world**, so be careful when running this command.
+See section [Backup the game world locally](#backup-the-game-world-locally) if you want to backup your game world before removing everything in Azure.

 ## Backup